aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 If you have any free licensed resources representing other <em>nuschaot</em> and <em>minhagim</em>, please <a href="https://opensiddur.org/contribute/upload/">share</a> them.
 Sound recordings of the ta'amei miqra for the reading of Megillat Esther are located <a href="https://opensiddur.org/2011/03/taamei-hamiqra-cantillation-for-megillat-esther/">here</a>.

 Shmueli Gonzales' instructional text is licensed <a href="http://creativecommons.org/licenses/by/3.0/">CC-BY</a>.
 All other material contributed in this post is shared with a <a href="http://creativecommons.org/publicdomain/zero/1.0/">Creative Commons Zero</a> license and public domain declaration.
 Minor changes to the layout of the <sup>1917</sup>&nbsp;JPS translation and closer transliterations of names found in Megillat Esther, are our only modifications.

+<h3>Recordings</h3>

+ A full recording of the reading of Megillat Esther suitable for the study of the chanting of each chapter is shared by Rabbi Hillel Ḥayyim Lavery-Yisraëli as cross-posted to the <a href="https://archive.org/details/megilatestherhillelhayyimlaveryyisraeli2010">Internet Archive</a>.

+&nbsp;
 </body>
 </html>